-This will ensure that the updated class definition of Impl is used.
+This ensures that the updated class definition of Impl is used.

 - 14. Close and then re-open the System Generator token.
 Select Impl from the list of Compilation targets. - 15.
-Click on Generate.
+Click Generate.
 Once the process is finished, you can see the implementation results by opening up the Vivado IDE project.